We have launched one of our new pages a couple of days ago: Perceptions of Perfection

 I opened our nginx config and realised that we had only 1

-worker_process… khm.
+worker_process… Erm.
 Our server had 4 cpu cores (although virtuals).

 worker_connections value was 2048…

-I did a quick nginx tuning, increased the numer of worker processes to 8 and enabled
+I did a quick nginx tuning, increased the number of worker processes to 8, and enabled

 multi_accept.
 So with these new values:

 the whole system suddenly became more responsive.
 This was our second victory.
-Unfortunately for not much longer than the previous one… We checked it with firebug and the connection seemed to be OK, but the page was still not really stable.
+Unfortunately, it did not help much longer than the previous one… We checked it with firebug and the connection seemed to be OK, but the page was still not stable.
 It was still lagging and loading very slowly.

 502 bad gateway.
 Classic.
 Something was wrong with the apaches.

-With removing the block, enabling more nginx throughtput, apache became the bottleneck again.
+With removing the block, enabling more nginx throughput, apache became the bottleneck again.
 But why?

 Mod_status gave us the answer.
 Most of the connections were blocked.
 A simple apache restart fixed this bad gateway issue.

-The whole system became slightly better but it was still far from perfect.
+The whole system became slightly better but it was still far from optimal.

 The nginx stats looked OK right now, but something was even wrong.